 Physicians affiliated with the Aortic Center of Excellence at Memorial Hermann Heart & Vascular Institute-Texas Medical Center were the first in the world to perform robotic reconstructive aortic surgery, and are world leaders in the reconstruction of aortic aneurysms.

-The Aortic Center of Excellence is one of the world's largest aortic surgery practices and as such is a major center for device development research.
+The Aortic Center of Excellence is one of the world's largest aortic surgical practices and as such is a major center for device development research.

 The clinical research team has been a leader in the field of complex aortic surgery research, with over 200 peer-reviewed publications.
 The group has published in major subspecialty journals and general medical journals such as the Journal of Vascular Surgery, the Journal of Cardiovascular and Thoracic Surgery, the New England Journal of Medicine, Lancet and Nature Genetics.

 Research studies and clinical trials are underway to explore new treatment options for individuals with aortic aneurysms.
-Learn about current research studies related to this condition and information on enrollment as a study participant.
+Learn about current research studies related to this condition.

 If you have questions regarding the Memorial Hermann Heart & Vascular Institute, our cardiologists, or treatment facilities, please use our contact form below or call (713) 222-2273 for more information.